yovisto/wlo-analysis-service/README.md

 open "http://0.0.0.0:8080/services/extract/Armstrong landet auf dem Mond"
 ```

-Should result in a JSON output contiang the annotated text as well as additional   information.
+... should result in a JSON output containing the annotated text as well as additional information.
+(The first request might take a minute.)

-## Usage
+# Usage

 Send an example document extracted from the WLO dump ```exampleDoc.json``` to the analysis service: